 The trick with this exercise is proper form.
 It is possible to do 100 reps of the exercise and barely feel it in the glutes if you are letting other muscles (likely the back and hamstrings) take over to perform the movement.

 I know this because for years I have been glute bridging incorrectly, and as a result of not ‘feeling the burn’ in my butt during this exercise, dismissed it as being not very effective.

 How wrong I was!

 The key to this exercise is to go slowly and really concentrate on using the glutes to power all of the movement.
-I found that I (incorrectly) was using a lot of hamstrings for this move, so have to really focus on relaxing the other muscles that are most likely to take over instead of the glutes while I am doing this exercise.
+I found that I (incorrectly) was previously using a lot of hamstrings for this move, so have to really mentally focus on relaxing the other muscles that are most likely to take over instead of the glutes while I am doing this exercise.
 The main culprits for taking over from the glutes during this exercise are the hamstring muscles and the back muscles.

 Where to Place Your Feet

-Lay on your back with your knees bent, feet flat on the floor approximately shoulder width apart, and heels close (but not touching) to your butt.
+Lie on your back with your knees bent, feet flat on the floor approximately shoulder width apart, and heels close (but not touching) to your butt.

 The positioning of your feet can affect the muscles activated in this exercise.
 The further away from your butt your feet are, the more your hamstrings will be activated.
 I find that if my feet are too close to my butt, my knees experience some pain.